 A rumor surfaced last week that Google would launch a third party commenting platform to rival Facebook’s.
-Coincidentally, Google was granted two patents this week describing comment systems, and how comments might be ranked under those systems.
+Coincidentally, Google was granted two patents this week describing comment systems, and how ranking comment scores that can affect web page rankings.
 But the patents appear to describe comments on two different services from Google that have been discontinued.
-One of the patents appears to involve Google Sidewiki, which had more of a Web annotation service feel than that of a commenting system, and and the other involves comments on Google Knol.
+One of the patents appears to involve Google Sidewiki, which had more of a Web annotation service feel than that of a commenting system, and the other involves comments on Google Knol.

 Google Sidewiki and Google Knol and Commenting

 Google Sidewiki enabled people to leave a comment on virtually any page on the Web and could be accessed through the Google toolbar.
 A 1999 survey of Web annotation services showed that they have been around since the earliest days of the Web, and they differ from commenting systems in that they’ve been aimed at providing ways for people to leave private or public notes about web pages, sometimes but not necessarily with the participation of the authors of those pages.
 When Google announced that they were closing down Sidewiki last September, they told us that:

 Over the past few years, we’ve seen extraordinary innovation in terms of making the web collaborative.
 So we’ve decided to discontinue Sidewiki and focus instead on our broader social initiatives.

 Google Knol originally appeared to be Google’s response to Wikipedia, except instead of a knowledge base created by the wisdom of crowds, it was instead intended to be a source of information where individuals could write about topics that they had some expertise upon, and provide the kinds of things that Wikipedia appears to disdain, such as original opinions and research, and the expertise of individual authors.
 It provided a way for users of Google Knol to rate and comment upon entries from authors, and a way for people to rate comments as well.